slash071/nvim/README.md

 1. Clone this repo and place it in your  `$HOME/.config/` directory
 2. Open neovim and process will begin automatically
-3. Re-launch Neovim and just to make sure everything is installed, run `:packerSync`
+3. Re-launch Neovim and just to make sure everything is installed, run `:PackerSync`

 🎯 Done!